iyeoda/ianyeo-com/docs/SEO_IMPLEMENTATION_GUIDE.md

 - Video content creation
 - Thought leadership positioning

-This comprehensive SEO implementation provides a solid foundation for establishing Ian Yeo as a recognized thought leader in PropTech and executive leadership, driving qualified traffic and professional opportunities.
+This comprehensive SEO implementation provides a solid foundation for establishing Ian Yeo as a recognised thought leader in PropTech and executive leadership, driving qualified traffic and professional opportunities.